Christmas In July: A BVI Tradition

 But before I get to Christmas in July - first, a little history...
 Us BVI residents often refer to the Puerto Ricans who look to the BVI as their second home and call them the “Puerto Rican Navy”.
 The name is a bit tongue and cheek; they descend on the BVI every weekend in their power boats en masse, blast their music, drink their rum and have a whole lot of fun (okay, sometimes obnoxiously so, but hey?
 We’re all islanders right?
 It’s what we do).
 Historically us locals might roll our eyes or let out a little sigh as they descend upon a beach, revving their engines and turning their speakers so loud that we can’t hear ourselves think…but regardless, the relationship between locals and Puerto Ricans has always been a good one.
 The Puerto Rican people know how to have fun, and that’s not a bad cross to bear.

-As it turns out, they also know how to be heros.
+As it turns out, they also know how to be heroes.

-And now that we’re in July, they’re going to show up again for what is sure to be a very special “Christmas in July” event.
+When July rolled around, they were sure to show up again for a very special “Christmas in July” event.
 Attracting up to 2000 people and 500 boats, large and small, it’s a weekend of fun, rum and music in Savannah Bay, Virgin Gorda.
 All are welcome to join the shenanigans and the event caters to all ages from the young to the old.
 Created in 2007 by marketing entrepreneur and event planner Marcos Rivera and friend Wally Castro, owner of Wally Castro Marine, every year the turnout is amazing, and loud, heart pumping, hip shaking, rum-swilling fun is had.
-As I said earlier, no one knows how to party like a Puerto Rican.
-They have ‘fun’ running through their blood.
-Trust me - we’ve gone there twice this year and the people and energy of the place keep us going back.

-This year will be special as those of us who call this place home are SO grateful to our Puerto Rican Navy, so much so that MarineMax Vacations' home base of Nanny Cay is actually holding a Puerto Rican Navy Appreciation Party on July 21, to say a gracious and heartfelt “thank you” for all they did for us.
-Any Puerto Rican boats staying at the marina will be given wristbands upon arrival and will eat for free.
-There will be music, a cash bar and no shortage of fun.
-The main event on North Sound will be held the following day, on Sunday July 22, so I anticipate this place will be bumping!
+2018 was a special edition of the party as those of us who call this place home are SO grateful to our Puerto Rican Navy, so much so that MarineMax Vacations' home base of Nanny Cay held a Puerto Rican Navy Appreciation Party on July 21, to say a gracious and heartfelt “thank you” for all they did for us.
+Any Puerto Rican boats staying at the marina were given wristbands upon arrival and ate for free.
+There was music, a cash bar and no shortage of fun.
+The main event on North Sound was held the following day, on Sunday July 22, and the place was bumping!

-If you find yourself here in our beautiful BVI, and at either of these places on these dates, you might just want to participate.
+If you find yourself here in our beautiful BVI one day in the future, and at either of these places on these dates, you might just want to participate.
 Not only will you get to be witness to one of the biggest events in the BVI, but you’ll get to meet some truly incredible people who have made a huge and everlasting impact on the hearts of all of us who live here.
 They might just make an impact on you too!